Laurie H. Glimcher, MD

 She received her bachelor's degree in nursing from St. Louis University, her master’s degree in nursing from Boston College, and her doctoral degree from the University of Massachusetts.

 Daphne Haas-Kogan, MD

 Dana-Farber Cancer Institute/Brigham and Women’s Hospital/Boston Children’s Hospital

-at the UCSF Helen Diller Family Comprehensive Cancer Center (HDFCCC).
-Dr. Haas-Kogan spent 18 years as a radiation oncologist, researcher, and academic leader in the UCSF HDFCCC system before becoming chair of the Department of Radiation Oncology
+UCSF Helen Diller Family Comprehensive Cancer Center (HDFCCC).
+Dr. Haas-Kogan spent 18 years as a radiation oncologist, researcher, and academic leader in the UCSF HDFCCC system before becoming chair of the Department of Radiation Oncology at Dana-Farber,

 Chair, Executive Committee for Research (ECR)